“This is a new business and we need to grow it fast, otherwise we ain’t saying nothing!”

 A business will only grow at the rate that the owner develops or grows him or herself.

-When you rush to grow your new business, you don’t have or can't make the time to grow yourself.
+When you rush to expand your new business, you don’t have or can’t make, the time to grow yourself.
 But at the same time, the new growth needs a new version of you to drive it.
 This is a serious Catch-22 position.

 So, you find yourself completely out of your comfort zone.
 Yes, you might have heard me declare that stepping out of your comfort zone is necessary for growth…but in this case, it places you right into “heart attack zone.”